vinecopulib/pyvinecopulib/README.md

 **Compiler requirements**

-Pyvinecopulib requires a C++11 compliant compiler, i.e Visual Studio 2015 on Windows.
+This package requires a C++11 compliant compiler, i.e Visual Studio 2015 on Windows.
-This applies to all Python versions, including 2.7.
 Unlike regular C extension modules, it's perfectly fine to compile a pyvinecopulib module with a VS version newer than the target Python's VS version.

 **Runtime requirements**

 The Visual C++ 2015 redistributable packages are a runtime requirement for this project.
-If you use the Anaconda Python distribution, you can add `vs2015_runtime` as a platform-dependent runtime requirement for you package: see the `conda.recipe/meta.yaml` file in this example.

 ### Contact